benank/chat2/README.md

 *Much of this readme is from the default chat readme*

+## Transitioning from default chat to chat2
+It's pretty simple, except there are a few changes and a little bit of configuration you'll need to do.
+These are some basic steps to help you get started.
+1. Delete the old chat package.
+2. Install the chat2 package.
+3. Inside `config.js`, modify it to include the channels that you want, in `default_channels`.
+If a channel with the name `Local` is specified, then it will be used as a local chat channel where you can only talk to players who are nearby.
+This local chat distance is specified by `local_distance` in `config.js`.
+4. Admins won't have their stars anymore, and if you implemented custom tags, you'll need to do a little bit of work to get tags to appear again.
+See the [Tags](#Tags) section on more information about how you can implement nametags.
+5. Continue on to the next section to finish up implementing chat2.

 ## Using the Package as Dependency
 When you want to use the chat as a dependency for your package, make sure to add it to your `jcmp_dependencies` array.
 You'll probably want to replace all instance of `chat` with `chat2` in dependencies of your packages.
 If you don't want to do that, you can change the name of this package to `chat` in the `package.json`s.
 You can then use the following code snippet to get the chat object: